AGProjects/python-sipsimple/scripts/README.txt

 and the required arguments.

 You must have a SIP account in order to use these scripts.
-If you do not have a SIP account you may register one for free at: http://sip2sip.info
+If you do not have a SIP account you may register one for free at http://sip2sip.info

 After your have obtained a SIP account, create a configuration file in your home directory called pypjua.ini.
 This configuration file must contain the